 Okay, folks!
-For those who have read our Backstory, you will know that we got off to a rough start when we first made it to Alaska.
-I really wish we had known about these links before moving to Alaska ourselves.
+This post is for those of you who have either decided to move to Alaska or are still thinking about moving to Alaska.
+For those who have read our backstory, you will know that we got off to a rough start when we first made it here.

 That’s how this post was born.

 To say that our first year here was humbling is an understatement.
-I told Daryl after we had moved south to Valdez, that I was going to write something like this one day.
+I told Daryl after we had moved south to Valdez that I would write something like this one day.

-The terrible experience that we had with the employers that we went to work for when we first arrived left all of us very different people.
+The terrible experience that we had with the employers that we went to work for when we first arrived left us very different people.

 We learned that lesson the hard way.
 Hopefully, you won’t have to.
 Or, better yet, hopefully, you will go to work with amazing people right off the bat!
 Alaska has plenty of them!
 There are crooked people here, just like anywhere else, however.